 - a set of source code files called maestro.module and maestro.js.

-The license grant procedure must always be followed when you are in one or more of the following situations (even when you would also be in any of the situations under subsection A above).
+A license must be granted when you are in one or more of the following situations (even when you would also be in any of the situations under subsection A above).

 - a domain name “maestroofficialfaq.com”;